Thecombination does not equate to a simple sum of the s of its components but appears an intricate interlacement of lexical of combining units.

 The comparison drawn between groups where the head is expressed by an animate noun also reveals different relations between their elements.
 Compare, for example, the word combinations an orphan child and a wine waiter.
 The former may be paraphrased a child who is an orphan, while the latter does not allow for such transformations.

-Absence of identity between thecombination and the simple sum of meanings of its components marks groups of different morphological structure as well.
+Absence of identity between the meaning of a word combination and the simple sum of meanings of its components marks groups of different morphological structure as well.
 For example, in a group that consists of the combination “adjective + noun”, the meaning of the adjective is modified by the noun.
 Compare, for example, the meanings of the adjective black in the following word combinations: black hair, a black list, a black market, black humour.

 Similarly, the same process is observed in verbal combinations: She moved the tray, and put the table back in its place (move means “change position”);